Moving residents between residential aged care rooms

 - the resident requests it

-- the resident is consulted and agrees to moving rooms
+- the resident is consulted and agrees to move rooms

 - an Aged Care Assessment Team (ACAT) or at least 2 eligible health practitioners decide it’s necessary for medical reasons